wetware/casm/specs/survey.md

 0000 0000 0100 0000 >> 5 = 0000 0000 0000 0010 =base10= 2
 ```

+Another key design choice of the distance is to specify the distance as a `uint8`.
+By being a `uint8`, we ensure that the distance overflows relatively fast, so that it goes back to zero.
+This is very powerful, because if the network temporarily goes down, when it gets back up, the nodes will be surveying uniformly distributed distances.
+That is to say, there will not be a burst of responses, as some nodes will be requesting short distances.

 ### API
 Survey provides a `discovery.Discovery` Libp2p interface.